louietouie/louietouie.github.io/_drafts/2025-04-01-slam-toolbox-deepdive.markdown

 - **motion model:** the probability of the robot being at position $$x_i$$ given it's previous position $$x_{i-1}$$ and the sensor readings $$u$$ (found via using odometry/IMU data to perform dead reckoning)
     - Note: the motion model does talk about using $$u$$, which is the standard convention representing control inputs.
 However, I believe we are using it to represent IMU and wheel encoder sensor data, is this correct?

 Our guess of the current position will be the mean of $$p(x_i \vert x_{i-1},u,m,z)$$.
 However, having the distribution is useful, because the standard deviation gives us a confidence interval, which can be used to give each edge constraint in the pose graph different strengths (how "rigid" an edge is).
-Additionally, if the robot is travelling down a hallway that is long in the x-direction, it will have more pointcloud points on the nearby walls above and below it.
+For example, if the robot is travelling down a hallway that is long in the X direction, it will have more pointcloud points on the nearby walls above and below it in the Y direction.
 This allows it to have high confidence in it's Y position, and low confidence in it's X position, which is reflected in the covariance.

 <hr class="small">